 Opponents of publicly funded school voucher programs (and other government programs that provide financial incentives to enroll in private schools) argue that the diversion of public aid to religious schools violates the Establishment Clause of the First Amendment, which prevents the government from advancing or hindering religion.
 The argument was most prominently tested in the 2002 Supreme Court case Zelman v.
 Simmons-Harris.

 The case concerns a school voucher program for low-income families in Cleveland, Ohio.
 The voucher program was established in 1995 as part of a larger effort to improve the educational outcomes of Cleveland’s 75,000-plus students… In 1999, the ACLU filed a lawsuit on behalf of Ohio taxpayers challenging the constitutionality of the program by claiming that it advanced religion, in direct violation of the Establishment Clause.
-Both a federal district and an appellate court ruled in favor of the complainants, but the rulings were reversed by the Supreme Court in a 5-4 decision.
+Both a federal district and an appellate court ruled in favor of the complainants [the ACLU], but the rulings were reversed by the Supreme Court in a 5-4 decision.
 The majority opinion noted that Cleveland’s program offers vouchers to a “broad class of individuals defined without reference to religion.”
 And because families make independent and private choices as to where their voucher funds go, held the majority, the program was not at odds with the Establishment Clause.

 However, in his dissent, Justice John Paul Stevens argued that — regardless of the private choice made by voucher recipients — students using vouchers to attend religious schools receive “religious indoctrination at state expense” and, thus, the Cleveland program does run afoul of the Establishment Clause.